 It will make you see things differently, take notice of details and compositions you wouldn't have otherwise discovered.
 Some days your images will be gorgeous, creative, authentic, or perfectly lit.
 Other days they will be quite obviously a haphazard snapshot from your phone of something completely random.

-Leave the guilt and pressure behind and enjoy doing something for your heritage, something that will live on, something that tells a story, something that your children will admire, something that no matter the quality, you saw through every single day of one entire year.
+Leave the guilt and pressure behind and enjoy doing something for your heritage that will live on, tell a story, and something that no matter the quality, you saw through for every single day of one entire year.

 That's pretty freaking cool.

-If you're starting a Project 365 this year, let me know!
-I'd love to follow along!
+If you plan to start a Project 365 this year, let me know!
+I'd love to cheer you on and see your story!
 Send me a note or comment below to share your commitment!